Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 Juni 2026 03.21.22 UTC
+- WIB: Sabtu, 13 Juni 2026 05.42.11 UTC
-- WITA: Sabtu, 13 Juni 2026 04.21.22 UTC
+- WITA: Sabtu, 13 Juni 2026 06.42.11 UTC
-- WIT: Sabtu, 13 Juni 2026 05.21.22 UTC
+- WIT: Sabtu, 13 Juni 2026 07.42.11 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: inspirational
+Kategori: nature